LPic95/The-card-holders-of-the-subscription-project-Abbonamenti-musei-Torino/README.md

 -----------
 <p align="justify">
 The last methodology that will be used for our descriptive purposes is a non-parametric model with unsupervised learning: the Self-Organising Maps.
 The iterative algorithm has the ability to capture, through a two-dimensional neuronal structure, the non-linear relations between variables keeping however the topological order.
-1 The aim of implementing Self Organising Maps in this context is to be able to segment consumers, verifying whether the first relationships, detected at the descriptive level, can be confirmed.
+The aim of implementing Self Organising Maps in this context is to be able to segment consumers <a href="#note1" id="note1ref"><sup>1</sup></a>, verifying whether the first relationships, detected at the descriptive level, can be confirmed.
 To obtain a sufficient degree of convergence 1000 interactions were chosen and a number of clusters equal to 4 was assumed.
 Being an unsupervised learning model, this preference was made on the basis of graphic considerations (codes), together with the outcome of the Ward method.
 </p>
 **FIGURE 13**